apryakhin/legion.stanford.edu/tutorial07.md

 However, unlike launching single tasks, we need a way to specify different `RegionRequirement` objects for each of the points in the index space of tasks.
-To accomplish this we use projection region requirements.
+To accomplish this we use _projection_ region requirements.

 Projection region requirements provide a two-step mechanism for assigning a region requirement for each point task in an index space of task launches.
-First, a projection region requirement first names an upper bound on the privileges to be requested by the index space task.
+First, a projection region requirement names an upper bound on the privileges to be requested by the index space task.
 This upper bound can either be a logical region or logical partition.
-The logical regions eventually requested by each point task in the index space of tasks must request a logical region that is a (potentially non-strict) sub-region of the given upper bound.
-Second, a _projection function_ is chosen which will compute the sub-region for each point task in the index space of tasks.
+The logical regions eventually requested by each point task in the index space of tasks must be subregions of the given upper bound.
+Second, a
+_projection functor_ is used to pick the specific sub-regions given to each point task.
 We now illustrate how these two aspects of projection region requirements work in our DAXPY example.

-Projection region requirements are created using a different constructor for the `RegionRequirement` type.
-These constructor always begin by specifying either a logical region or logical partition to place an upper bound on the data accessed followed by a projection function ID (lines 93-94).
+Projection region requirements are created using an overloaded constructor for the `RegionRequirement` type.
+These constructors always begin by specifying either a logical region or logical partition as an upper bound on the data to be accessed, followed by a projection functor ID (lines 79-80).
 The remaining arguments are the same as other `RegionRequirement` constructors.
 In our DAXPY example we use the `input_lp` and `output_lp`